|

 point where the lower pintle is bolted on.
 We were very

-fortunate because, although it was a bit embarrassing, several
+fortunate because, although it was a bit embarrassing, several boats

-rescue team towed us back
+team towed us

-to our mooring with their inflatable boat which was very kind of them.
+back to our mooring with their inflatable boat which was very kind of them.

 As you will see